 \section{Magnonic nonreciprocity without magnon driving}

-Below we investigate how the magnon number behaves with various system parameters when the critical condition in Eq.~(\ref{eq20}) is unbroken or broken.
-In Fig.~\ref{fig2}, we plot the scaled magnon number as a function of the input power of the driving field on the PDC or MC, where $P_1=P_2=P$ is taken.
-Clearly, the magnon number exhibits bistability.
-Specifically, when the input power is swept from low to high, the magnon number increases along the lower stable branch to one turning point [see the red point in Fig.~\ref{fig2}(a)] and continue to rise, and then it jumps up to the upper stable branch, as shown by the red arrow in Fig.~\ref{fig2}(a).
-But when the input power is swept backwards, the magnon number declines along the higher stable branch to the other turning point [see the blue point in Fig.~\ref{fig2}(a)], then drops to the lower stable branch [see the blue arrow in Fig.~\ref{fig2}(a)] and continues to fall.
-Besides, we demonstrate numerically that the magnon number behaves reciprocally when the critical condition in Eq.~(\ref{eq20}) is unbroken.
-When the critical condition is broken via breaking $J\neq J_c$ or $\lambda\neq \lambda_c$, however, the magnon number behaves nonreciprocally [see Figs.~\ref{fig2}(b-d)].
-Moreover, we show that the stronger nonrecirpocity can be built by breaking the coupling strength $J$ rather than the parametric strength $\lambda$ [compared Figs.~\ref{fig2}(b) and \ref{fig2}(d)] or breaking both $J$ and $\lambda$ simultaneously [see Fig.~\ref{fig2}(d)]. {These results indicate that the observed nonreciprocal bistability originates from the violation of the reciprocity condition in Eq.~(\ref{eq20}), rather than from exceptional points in non-Hermitian systems.}
+Below, we investigate how the magnon number responds to system parameters when the critical condition in Eq.~(\ref{eq20}) is either satisfied or violated.
+In Fig.~\ref{fig2}, we plot the scaled magnon number as a function of the input power of the driving field on the PDC or MC, taking $P_1=P_2=P$.
+The magnon number clearly exhibits bistability.
+When the input power is increased, the magnon number follows the lower stable branch until it reaches a turning point [red point in Fig.~\ref{fig2}(a)], after which it jumps to the upper stable branch, as indicated by the red arrow.
+When the input power is subsequently decreased, the system evolves along the upper stable branch until it reaches the other turning point [blue point in Fig.~\ref{fig2}(a)], then switches back to the lower stable branch [blue arrow] and continues to decrease.
+Numerically, we find that the bistable magnon response is reciprocal when the critical condition in Eq.~(\ref{eq20}) is unbroken.
+However, once this condition is violated, either by setting $J\neq J_c$ or $\lambda\neq \lambda_c$, the magnon number becomes nonreciprocal [Figs.~\ref{fig2}(b-d)].
+Furthermore, the degree of nonreciprocity is enhanced more effectively by breaking the coupling strength $J$ than by breaking the parametric strength $\lambda$ [compare Figs.~\ref{fig2}(b) and \ref{fig2}(c)], and it becomes even stronger when both $J$ and $\lambda$ are simultaneously detuned [Fig.~\ref{fig2}(d)]. {These results indicate that the observed nonreciprocal bistability originates from the violation of the reciprocity condition in Eq.~(\ref{eq20}), rather than from exceptional points in non-Hermitian systems.}